bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-customize.md

 You'll need to update file each time the `bbb-config` package updates.

+# HTML5 client configuration

+The configuration file for the HTML5 client is located in `/usr/share/meteor/bundle/programs/server/assets/app/config/settings.yml`.
+It contains all the settings for the HTML5 client.

 ## Change title in the HTML5 client

-To change the title, edit `/usr/share/meteor/bundle/programs/server/assets/app/config/settings.yml` and change the entry for `public.app.clientTitle`
+To change the title, edit `settings.yml` and change the entry for `public.app.clientTitle`

 ~~~
 public: